About the FARMS Program

-- Soil moisture and weather station climate sensor telemetry
+- Remote irrigation zone controls and soil moisture and climate sensor telemetry

 FARMS is a public/private partnership developed by the District and the Florida Department of Agriculture and Consumer Services.

 The FARMS Program focuses on Upper Floridan aquifer withdrawal savings throughout the District as well as water quality and natural systems improvements in targeted Water Use Caution Areas and priority watersheds.

 - Improve water quality within the Shell, Prairie and Joshua Creek (SPJC) Watersheds